pcnorden/CSGO-Keyboard-effects/README.md

+# WARNING!!!

+This project was a thing I did while I was learning C#.
+I cannot recommend enough **NOT** to use this software as it's plagued with bad coding and probably bad comments and more.
+All dependencies are also extremely outdated and this program will probably not work with current versions of iCue.

+The library that decodes the JSON data that CS:GO sends to the server also has a vulnerability in it that can cause a DOS attack (DOS=Denial-Of-Service, not DDOS!
+[Cloudflare](https://www.cloudflare.com/learning/ddos/glossary/denial-of-service/) has a good writeup on DOS attacks incase you would like to learn more) against you easily.

+More information about the vulnerability exists here: https://github.com/advisories/GHSA-5crp-9r3c-p9vr

+You also need to run this program as administrator, which is a **HORRIBLE** idea for a problem that I could have easily solved in code by not using port 80 to respond to web requests!

+I will archive this repositor after this README.md file has been modified to add this warning as a way for people to see how to do similar things, but I very explicity would like you to **NOT DOWNLOAD OR RUN THIS SOFTWARE**.
+It's atrocious both in security and being up-to-date!

 # CSGO Keyboard Effects

 This is a software to display ammunition and health on the keyboard from the popular game "Counter-Strike : Global Offensive".